Preschool & MOTHER'S DAY OUT

 Before and after school care is available for children enrolled in the Day School or Mother's Day Out programs who are 2-5 years of age.
 Care is offered from 7:30 am-6:00 p.m. each school day and during many of the holidays when our school is closed.
 Extended Care is available September–May only.
 The same accredited and experienced teachers stay with your children after school.

-Westbury Methodist Day School offers a Summer program from June through July.
-It is a 2 day a week (Tuesday and Thursday) program from 9:30 a.m. - 2:00 p.m.
-Classes are available for toddlers through 1st grade.
+Westbury Methodist Day School offers a two-week Summer program in June and July.
+It is a 4 days a week (Monday - Thursday) program from 9:30 a.m. - 2:00 p.m.
+Classes are available for toddlers through the summer after 1st grade.

 In-house Field Trips

 Children in the 2s, 3s and 4s classrooms have carefully selected in-house programs which involve community agencies and services.
 These include firefighters, police officers, veterinarians, dentists, public librarians, former NASA astronauts, members of the Houston Symphony, Houston Museum of Natural Science, the Singing Cowboy, and “Mother Goose.”